Open-source is a software development philosophy in which source code is made freely and openly available to the general public.

 Who Benefits From Open-Source?

-Open-source CRM can benefit any company, but there are some situations that would probably enhance its utility.
-Small companies and startups may not need all the bells and whistles as much as they need to save capital.
-For those businesses, free or low-cost open-source CRM may be a good way to get critical functionality without paying for all of the trimmings.
+Small companies and startups may not need as many bells and whistles as they need to save capital.
+For those businesses, free or low-cost open-source CRM may be a good way to get critical functionality without paying for all the trimmings.

-On the other hand, businesses that have a robust development team on site could benefit from the ability to fully customize an open-source CRM solution.
-However, you should keep in mind that not all development experience is the same.
-Experience developing apps for your customers may not translate into an ability to develop CRM for your company.
+Experience developing apps for your customers may not translate into the ability to create the ideal CRM for your company.
 Also, an in-house team does run the risk of facing perfection paralysis.

 Time Sink Or Saver?

 Like any CRM system, you should have well-defined criteria for what you expect from the software.
 You should have clear reasons for why you want CRM, what you expect the benefits to be, and how success will be measured.
-Treat open-source CRM with the same care you would give any large software implementation and it will offer real solutions for your business.
+Treat open-source CRM with the same care you would give any large software implementation, and it will offer real solutions for your business.

 Open-source CRM is only a pet project if you treat it as one.
-Even if it’s free, open-source CRM will likely require a large commitment of time and energy.
-If that time and energy isn’t properly focused, then it will be as wasted as if it had been spent on a pet project.
+Even if it’s free, open-source CRM will likely require significant time and energy.